agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 on which you get a few career recommendations.
 The questions and my answers written are:

 1. Could you become good at math, science or logic?

-   Yes (outperform 80% of graduates).
+Yes.

 2. Could you become good at writing and speaking?

-   Yes (Outperforming 80% of graduates in a humanities subject).
+Yes.

-3. Are you happy betting on a small chance of a big impact?
+3. Are you happy betting on a small chance for a big impact?
 No.

 4. Are you happy trying to work in the most demanding fields?
+Yes.

-   Yes, challenging work for long hours should not be a problem I suppose.
-I have seen evidences of this in my past, with my master thesis (10-14 hrs a day, programming, reading), with my work in the Indian Institute of Technology, Madras (easily clocked 10 hrs or more a day for 1 year atleast), while doing courses in my masters and for a few months recently where I worked 10-11 hrs a day working for a company and doing blog work.
+   Challenging work for long hours should not be a problem I suppose.
+I have seen evidence of this in my past, with my master thesis (10-14 hrs a day, programming, reading), with my work in the Indian Institute of Technology, Madras (easily clocked 10 hrs or more a day for 1 year straight), with the courses in my masters and for a few months recently where I clocked 10-11 hrs a day, doing 8 hrs of paid work and 2-3 hrs of blog work.

 5. How far through your career are you?
+Early.

-   Early (27) finished masters and working for ~2 years.
+   I (age:27) finished masters and have been working for ~2 years.

 6. How do you want to contribute?
+All possible ways.

-	All possible ways: Direct, indirect, ETG, research etc...
+   Direct, advocacy, ETG, research etc...

 **And the output is:**